Ri-Dearg/corona-tales/README.md

 ![Story Card 1](https://user-images.githubusercontent.com/44118951/81062707-c2c41f80-8ed6-11ea-86b0-355dd042702c.png)
 ![Story Card 2](https://user-images.githubusercontent.com/44118951/81062698-c061c580-8ed6-11ea-843c-78bd4eb94521.png)

-- Colors were chosen from the Materialize CSS palette for ease of use with classes in dynamic content.I mainly targeted bright, bubbly colors to give life to what is essentially a slow, patient content.
+- Colors were chosen from the Materialize CSS palette for ease of use with classes in dynamic content.
+I mainly targeted bright, bubbly colors to give life to what is essentially a slow, patient content.
 - The main background color and the nav color are utilised to give a sense of clam.
 - The main menu button colors are used to represent certain ideas throughout the entire site, so you'll find them reused in forms and menus.
 For example, posting is purple, home/profile is teal, the main theme color, search is blue, etc.
 - The cards have a set palette of colors to choose from.
 I chose a subset that was a balance between impact, boldness and readability.